okta/samples-golang/custom-login/README.md

 Now navigate to http://localhost:8080 in your browser.

 If you see a home page that prompts you to login, then things are working!
-Clicking the **Log in** button will redirect you to the Okta hosted sign-in page.
+Clicking the **Log in** button will redirect you to the applicaitons custom sign-in page.

 You can login with the same account that you created when signing up for your Developer Org, or you can use a known username and password from your Okta Directory.

-**Note:** If you are currently using your Developer Console, you already have a Single Sign-On (SSO) session for your Org.
-You will be automatically logged into your application as the same user that is using the Developer Console.
-You may want to use an incognito tab to test the flow from a blank slate.
+[Okta Sign In Widget]: https://github.com/okta/okta-signin-widget

-[OIDC Web Setup Instructions]: https://developer.okta.com/authentication-guide/implementing-authentication/auth-code#1-setting-up-your-application
+[OIDC WEB Setup Instructions]: https://developer.okta.com/authentication-guide/implementing-authentication/auth-code#1-setting-up-your-application